yaningchang/Chang_Taylor_Rastle_Monaghan_AWL_Paper_for_CP/Simulation1/README.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 Please refer to Chang, Taylor, Rastle and Monaghan (2020) paper for the model architecture and training/testing procedures.
-The simulations are run using the Mikenet simulator.
+The simulations are run using the Mikenet simulator: https://github.com/gtojty/OtoP/blob/master/Mikenet/mikenet_v8.tar.gz

 Created by Ya-Ning Chang, 5 Aug 2020
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%